 While young children may be frightened about the pandemic, older kids and teens are more likely to be annoyed by the restrictions it brings.
 Spending time with their peers is extremely important to teenagers, so they may rebel against social distancing guidelines.
 If you’re finding it difficult to enforce the rules or your interactions always feel like a power struggle, don’t despair.
 There are ways to get through this time without becoming a drill sergeant or turning your home into a war zone.

-Explain why social distancing is important.
+Explain why social distancing and other rules are important.
 Teenagers tend to feel invincible at the best of times.
 During this pandemic, they know that the virus may not pose as much of a risk to them as it does to older people.
 But that doesn’t mean that they can’t spread the disease and cause extreme suffering to others.
 Explain that even though they feel fine, they could still be asymptomatic carriers and pass the virus on to those most at risk, including their own grandparents or other family members with underlying health conditions.

 Like you, it’s unlikely your teen has experienced uncertainty on this type of scale before.
 They may fear for their future, especially if they’re missing college admission tests or summer activities expected to help them with applications or scholarships.
 Older children may worry if they’ll be able to return to college in the fall.